Sign In / Sign Out

 Adam Cohen, PhD, Associate Professor.
 Adam’s major areas of interest are in cultural and evolutionary psychology, especially as they apply to religion.
 His work has focused on moral judgment, forgiveness, identity, and motivation, and has been published in top–tier journals such as the Journal of Personality and Social Psychology, Personality and Social Psychology Review, and Journal of Personality.
 Adam's research has been funded by the Metanexus Institute, the Templeton Foundation, the National Science Foundation, and the Defense Advanced Research Projects Agency.
 Research Lab: CARMA

-Douglas Kenrick, PhD, Professor.
+Douglas Kenrick, PhD, President's Professor and and Social Psychology Area Head.
 Doug's main research interests involve the application of evolutionary models to social cognition, interpersonal behavior, and the emergence of cultural norms.
 His research has appeared in a wide range of journals and books including Psychological Review, Behavioral and Brain Sciences, Advances in Experimental Social Psychology, Handbook of Evolutionary Psychology, Journal of Personality and Social Psychology, and the Handbook of Social Psychology.
 With Steve Neuberg and Bob Cialdini, Doug co-authored Social Psychology: Unraveling the Mystery, now in its fifth edition and he also wrote Sex, Murder, and the Meaning of Life: A psychologist investigates how evolution, cognition, and complexity are revolutionizing our view of human nature.
 Doug's latest book, The Rational Animal, was co-authored with former ASU grad student, Vladas Griskevicius.
 Research Lab: Evolutionary Social Cognition Lab

 Virginia Kwan, PhD, Associate Professor.
 Virginia’s major research interests revolve around the broad content areas of social-perception processes, which she studies on three levels: (a) self-perception, (b) group perception, and (c) perceptions of nonhuman agents.
 She has developed a research program that examines social perception using multiple methods, multiple cultures, and multiple species.
 Her research has been funded by the National Science Foundation, and has appeared in the top theoretical and empirical journals in psychology, including Psychological Review, Journal of Personality and Social Psychology, Journal of Personality, Journal of Experimental Social Psychology, Social Cognition, Self and Identity, and Experimental Brain Research.
 Research Lab: Culture and Decision Science Network Lab